cslarsen/elv/README.rst

 Supported formats
 -----------------

-It currently only supports two banks:
+It currently supports the banks who use the Eike Alliance solution.
+These include, but are not limited to

 - Jæren Sparebank
 - Sandnes Sparebank